riot/examples/README.md

 This is a series of examples designed to showcase the benefits of adopting [Riot](https://riot.js.org).
 It is made possible by the Riot open source community.

-**Important**: Not all the examples were migrated to Riot.js 4.
-The examples prefixed 🚧 are not yet ported to Riot.js 4 and they are located in the `wip` folder.
-Please be patient

 **Note**: The Riot.js 3 examples are available [here](https://github.com/riot/examples/tree/v3) .

 We have several examples to choose from; each one demonstrates different aspects of Riot: